novatron-fusion/LabVIEW-JSON-Schema-Generator/README.md

 State: Work in Progress

 The current implementation has the asumption that the root level of the JSON Schema is generated based on a cluster.
 Differnet properties of an control in the cluster are added to the Schema.
-Standards are the name and the description of a control.
+Standard are the name and the description of a control.

 Supported data types:
 - Clusters